JacopoMangiavacchi/SwiftCoreMLTools/README.md

 This library expose a (function builder based) DSL as well as a programmatic API (see examples below).

+The library also implement Codable protocol allowing to print and edit CoreML model in JSON format.

 **The library is not "official" - it is not part of Apple CoreML and it is not maintained.**

 This library use the Apple Swift Protocol Buffer package and compile and import to Swift the CoreML ProtoBuf datastructures defined from the GitHub Apple CoreMLTools repo - https://github.com/apple/coremltools/tree/master/mlmodel/format